 - The locations that will open are not pre-determined.
 A list of shelters will be made available through the Miami-Dade County Emergency Operations Center as soon as they become available.

-- Shelter announcements will be made by local TV media, online at www.miamidade.gov or by calling 3-1-1.
+- All evacuation center announcements will be made by local TV media, online at www.miamidade.gov or by calling 3-1-1.
+Please do not arrive at a location that you think is an evacuation center if it has not been announced through official sources.

 Do Not Leave Your Pet At Home